- Academic Advising

 This is a 0 credit hour course.
 Fee: $500 (on tuition bill).

 Students who do not meet the requirement of continuous registration are considered inactive and not in good academic standing.
-To request reinstatement to active status, the inactive student should discuss the matter with the graduate program director (GPD) and send the GPD a written request for reinstatement, which mustinclude the following information: 1) the academic semester/term for which the student is requesting reinstatement; 2) information as to why the student discontinued her/his studies and information on the nature of any academic or professional work undertaken since the discontinuation of her/his studies; and 3) a proposed time line for completion of outstanding degree requirements.
+To request reinstatement to active status, the inactive student should discuss the matter with the academic advisor and send the IPS Director a written Reinstatement Request form, which must include the following information: 1) the academic semester/term for which the student is requesting reinstatement; 2) information as to why the student discontinued her/his studies and information on the nature of any academic or professional work undertaken since the discontinuation of her/his studies; and 3) a proposed time line for completion of outstanding degree requirements.

 Reinstatements are not automatic, and students whose requests are denied will not be permitted to continue in their programs.
 Repeated failure to maintain continuous registration is itself grounds for denying a request for reinstatement.